Last Updated on: 6th July 2023, 08:52 am

-Parrots’ ability to fly is a big advantage for keeping them on ships.
-Like cats or monkeys, other animals might fall overboard while running around on deck or while the boat rocks during storms.
+Parrots’ ability to fly is an advantage for keeping them on ships.
+Like cats or monkeys, other animals might fall overboard while running on deck or while the boat rocks during storms.

 Types of Parrots Pirates Had

-In fiction, the breed of parrot that Long John Silver had is not mentioned in the novel.
+In fiction, the breed of parrot Long John Silver had is not mentioned in the novel.
 However, in the original 1934 movie adaptation of the novel, the parrot sitting on his shoulder is most likely:

-- A double yellow-headed amazon
+- A double yellow-headed amazon.

-- A yellow-crowned amazon
+- A yellow-crowned amazon.

-A different breed of parrot can be seen in every adaptation of Treasure Island and every pirate film.
+A different parrot species can be seen in every adaptation of Treasure Island and every pirate film.
 They range from macaws to cockatoos.